danbz/aesthetic-programming/source/1-GettingStarted/Readme.md

 - What does code and programming mean to you, and how does the assigned reading help you to reflect on programming?

 ## Required reading:

+- Lauren McCarthy, [Learning While Making P5.JS](https://www.youtube.com/watch?v=1k3X4DLDHdc), OPENVIS Conference (2015).
 - Nick Montfort, "Appendix A: Why Program?" *Exploratory Programming For the Arts and Humanities* (Cambridge, Mass.: MIT Press, 2016), 267-277.
-- Annette Vee, "Coding for Everyone and the Legacy of Mass Literacy," *Coding Literacy: How Computer Programming Is Changing Writing* Cambridge, Mass.: MIT Press, 2017), 43-93.
-- Lauren McCarthy, [Learning While Making P5.JS](https://www.youtube.com/watch?v=1k3X4DLDHdc), OPENVIS Conference (2015).
+- *p5.js. p5.js | get started*.
+Available at <https://p5js.org/get-started/>.
-- Daniel Shiffman, 1.1: Code!
-Programming with p5.js [online] (2018).
+- Daniel Shiffman, *1.1: Code!
+Programming with p5.js* (2018).
 Available at <https://www.youtube.com/watch?v=yPWkPOfnGsw&list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA&index=2>.
-- p5.js. p5.js | get started.
-Available at: <https://p5js.org/get-started/>.
+- Annette Vee, "Coding for Everyone and the Legacy of Mass Literacy," *Coding Literacy: How Computer Programming Is Changing Writing* Cambridge, MA: MIT Press, 2017), 43-93.

+## Further reading:

+- Wendy Hui Kyong Chun, "On Software, or the Persistence of Visual Knowledge," *Grey Room* 18 (January 2005): 26–51. <https://doi.org/10.1162/1526381043320741>.
+- Brian Lennon, "JavaScript Affogato: Programming a Culture of Improvised Expertise," *Configurations* 26, no. 1, Winter (2018): 47-72.

 ## Notes